pingcap/tidb/docs/design/2022-03-03-LOAD-DATA-with-lightning.md

 The *load data worker* owns a `InsertValues`, which can be used to encode the data to KV pairs. `InsertValues` is also used by other INSERT-like statements, it has more maintenance that lightning's separated KV encoder.
 Reusing it rather than lightning's one can prevent bugs that caused by lightning's encoding behaviour is outdated, for example, [#41454](https://github.com/pingcap/tidb/issues/41454).

+The *KV encoder* receives the data from *data parser* in the type of `[]types.Datum`, converts it to table data with the table schema, and encoding it to KV pairs.
+After encoding, *KV encoder* will save the result in the type of `[]byte` in the memory buffer of current session's active transaction.

 ### KV writer

+Currently LOAD DATA and TiDB lightning represent two ways to write data, LOAD DATA writes KV pairs in the way of a general transaction KV, while TiDB lightning write a larger mount KV pairs by ingesting SST files to underlying RocksDB at TiKV's side.

 ## Other Issues